OmniBench: Towards The Future of Universal Omni-Language Models: Introduction

-Our initial findings using OmniBench reveal critical limitations in the omni-understanding capabilities of existing MLLMs: \begin{itemize} \item Although the existing open-source omni-language models have been trained with data in the three modalities, most of them can surpassthe performance of random guess accuracy but sometimes hard to follow the instruction when provided with image and audio together in certain cases. \item In the setting of using text as the alternatives of audios and images, the open-source VLMs and ALMs show a relatively better results but remain in a preliminary level of capability to understand the given tri-modality context. \item Compared to the open-source OLMs, the proprietary model seems not suffering from performance drop when it comes to the full evaluation setting of our benchmark. \end{itemize} These results underscore the importance of OmniBench as a tool for identifying areas of improvement and guiding research in multimodal systems.
-In the following sections, we detail the data collection protocol of OmniBench, present our evaluation results on current state-of-the-art MLLMs, and discuss the implications of our findings for the future of research and development.
-Through OmniBench, we aim to catalyze advancements in MLLMs, pushing the boundaries of artificial intelligence towards true omni-understanding capabilities.
+Our initial findings using OmniBench reveal critical limitations in the omni-understanding capabilities of existing MLLMs: \begin{itemize} \item Although the existing open-source omni-language models have been trained with data in the three modalities, most of them can surpass the performance of random guess accuracy but sometimes hard to follow the instruction when provided with image and audio together in certain cases. \item In contrast, the proprietary models perform better overall but suffer from more accuracy drops when ablating the image or audio input. \item Compared to models, the results of human evaluator show not only better overall performances but a distinct distribution (\emph{e.g.}, much better on "Sound Event" audios and "Abstract Concept" tasks). \item In the context of using text as an alternative source of information to corresponding audio and images, the open-source VLMs and ALMs show relatively better results but remain in a preliminary level of capability to understand the given tri-modality context. \end{itemize} In the following sections, we 1) detail the data collection protocol of OmniBench; 2) present our evaluation results on current state-of-the-art MLLMs; 3) introduce the \textbf{OmniInstruct} dataset for omni-language model supervised fine-tuning; and 4) discuss the implications of our findings for the future of research and development.